 Endpoint Statistical Analysis Methods Primary Descriptive statistics will be provided for each reactogenicity endpoint for each dose and vaccine group.
-Local reactions and systemic events from Day 1 through Day 7 after each vaccination will be presented by severity cumulatively across severity levels.
+Local reactions and systemic events from Day 1 through Day 7 after each vaccination will be presented by severity and cumulatively across severity levels.
 Descriptive summary statistics will include counts and percentages of participants with the indicated endpoint and the associated Clopper-Pearson 95% CIs.

-Endpoint Statistical Analysis Methods For Phase 1, descriptive statistics will be provided for abnormal hematology and chemistry laboratory values at 1 and 7 days after Dose 1 and 7 days after Dose 2, including grading shifts in hematology and chemistry laboratory assessments between baseline and 1 and 7 days after Dose 1, and before Dose 2 and 7 days after Dose 2.
+For Phase 1, descriptive statistics will be provided for abnormal hematology and chemistry laboratory values at 1 and 7 days after Dose 1 and 7 days after Dose 2, including grading shifts in hematology and chemistry laboratory assessments between baseline and 1 and 7 days after Dose 1, and before Dose 2 and 7 days after Dose 2.
 Descriptive summary statistics will include counts and percentages of participants with the indicated endpoint and the associated Clopper-Pearson 2-sided 95% CIs.

-AEs will be categorized according to the Medical Dictionary for Regulatory Activities (MedDRA) terms.
+Endpoint Statistical Analysis Methods AEs will be categorized according to the Medical Dictionary for Regulatory Activities (MedDRA) terms.
 A 3-tier approach will be used to summarize AEs in Phase 2/3.
 Under this approach AEs are classified into 1 of 3 tiers: (1) Tier 1 events are prespecified events of clinical importance and are identified in a list in the product's safety review plan; (2) Tier 2 events are those that are not Tier 1 but are considered "relatively common"; a MedDRA preferred term is defined as a Tier 2 event if there are at least 1% of participants in at least 1 vaccine group reporting the event; and (3) Tier 3 events are those that are neither Tier 1 nor Tier 2 events.
-For both Tier 1 and Tier 2 events, 2-sided 95% CIs for the difference between the vaccine and placebo groups in the percentage of participants reporting the events based on the Miettinen and Nurminen method 10 will be provided.
+For both Tier 1 and Tier 2 events, 2-sided 95% CIs for the difference between the vaccine and placebo groups in the percentage of participants reporting the events based on the Miettinen and Nurminen method ^{12} will be provided.
 In addition, for Tier 1 events, the asymptotic p-values will also be presented for the difference between groups in the percentage of participants reporting the events, based on the same test statistic and under the assumption that the test statistic is asymptotically normally distributed.
-Descriptive summary statistics (counts, percentages, and associated Clopper-Pearson 95% CIs) will be provided for any AE events for each vaccine group.
+Descriptive summery statistics (counts, percentages, and associated Descriptive summary statistics (counts, percentages, and associated Clopper-Pearson 95% CIs) will be provided for any AE events for each vaccine group. cuen accure group.
 SAEs will be categorized according to MedDRA terms.
-Counts, percentages, and the associated Clopper-Pearson 95% CIs of SAEs from Dose 1 to 6 months after last dose will be provided for each vaccine group.
-The safety analyses are based on the safety population.
-Participants will be summarized by vaccine group according to the investigational products they actually received.
-Missing reactogenicity e-diary data will not be imputed; missing AE dates will be handled according to the Pfizer safety rules.
-Secondary Not applicable (N/A)
+Counts, percentages, and the associated Clopper-Pearson 95% CIs of SAEs from Dose 1 to 6 months after the last dose will be provided for each vaccine group.
+AEs and SAEs reported during the open-label follow-up period will be summarized separately for participants who were unblinded at the time of being eligible for receipt of BNT162b2 according to recommendations detailed separately, and available in the electronic study reference portal, or no later than at approximately Visit 4.
+For Phase 3 participants enrolled for assessment of boostability and protection against emerging VOCs, descriptive summary statistics (counts, percentages, and associated Clopper-Pearson 95% CIs) will be provided for local reactions and systemic events from Day 1 through Day 7 after each dose, AEs from Dose 1 to 1 month after the last dose, and SAEs from Dose 1 to 5 or 6 months after the last dose.
+Local reactions and systemic events from Day 1 through Day 7 after each dose will be presented by severity and cumulatively across severity levels.